Organization & Leadership

 This chart is displayed live through Google Slides.
 Click the "3 dots" icon on the bottom left to enter full screen view.

 With the exception of the wing adminstrator, all personnel are unpaid volunteers.
 Civil Air Patrol is a member-managed nonprofit organization.

 Wing Leadership Team Bios

-Chief of Staff: Maj.
+Vice Commander: Maj.
 Aaron Newman

-Maj.
 Newman was born in New York City.
 He holds a bachelor’s and a master’s degree in aeronautics and astronautics from the Massachusetts Institute of Technology as well as an engineer’s degree in information technology from George Mason University.

 Command Chief: Chief Master Sgt.
 Freddie Perry